Connor Heyward

-Connor Heyward (born January 22, 1999) is an American professional football fullback and tight end for the Pittsburgh Steelers of the National Football League (NFL).
+Connor Heyward (born January 22, 1999) is an American professional football fullback for the Las Vegas Raiders of the National Football League (NFL).
 He played college football for the Michigan State Spartans.
-Heyward is the son of Pro Bowl NFL player Craig Heyward and the younger brother of All-Pro NFL player Cameron Heyward.
+Heyward is the son of Pro Bowl NFL player Craig Heyward and the younger brother of All-Pro NFL player Cameron Heyward, and the two brothers were teammates during Connor's first four seasons.

 Early life

 Heyward grew up in Duluth, Georgia and attended Peachtree Ridge High School.